 - Reflect and share feedback in a positive manner.

 Despite the same theme, not all one-on-one’s follow exactly the same agenda template.

-The one-on-one meeting agenda can vary based on the roles and relationships of both parties, as well as whether the team member is remote.
+The one-on-one meeting agenda can vary based on the roles and relationships of both the manager and the employee, as well as whether the team member is remote.
+Company culture can be a big factor.
 It also changes depending on how often the one-on-one meeting is occurring, whether that be weekly, monthly, and so forth.